typetools/templatefora-checker/README.md

 `./gradlew build`: build the checker

-`./gradlew publish`: publish the checker to your local Maven repository.
+`./gradlew publishToMavenLocal`: publish the checker to your local Maven repository.
 This is useful for testing before you publish it elsewhere, such as to Maven Central.